jbelelieu/atos/README.md

 You can now access ATOS from any web browser at `http://localhost:9001`.

-## Run the Base Migrations Against the New Database

-You can find the migrations at `db/migrations.sql`.
+## phpLiteAdmin Notice

 For your convinience, ATOS ships with [phpLiteAdmin](https://www.phpliteadmin.org/).
 You can access that from `http://localhost:9001/db`.

+ATOS will automatically attempt to run migrations at first start up.
+On the off chance that migrations fail, you can use phpLiteAdmin to manually execute the contents of `db/migrations.sql`.

 ## Invoices

-If you plan on generating and saving invoices locally, you will need to make sure the `invoices` directory is writable: `chmod 0755 invoices`
+If you plan on generating and saving invoices locally (which I recommend you do), you will need to make sure the `invoices` directory is writable: `chmod 0755 invoices`.

+Note that invoices are saved as HTML.
+Most computers have reasonable "Print as PDF" options now; please use that feature to print a PDF if required.
+Note that ATOS hard codes styles, so changing `assets/style.css` won't affect already saved invoices.

 -----